 Learn to be comfortable with being vulnerable

 Relationships with a good balance of emotional labor are inherently more honest relationships.
-In the same way as I mentioned above that the give-and-take of emotions can come to more of an equilibrium, fair emotional labor means that partners can be more honest with each other.
-Not just about positive things like compliments and recognition, but with less positive things like constructive criticism or aspects of the relationship you wish were different.
+Fair emotional labor means that partners can be more honest with each other, not just about positive topics like compliments and recognition, but with less positive conversations like constructive criticism or aspects of the relationship you wish were different.
 This also means that partners can be more open with what they actually want in their relationship.
-Rather than feeling like they need to keep secrets or feeling like they need to get into arguments whenever a partner feels they’re being lied to.